 Makom (Hebrew for “Place”) is the cornerstone of our education program, for children K-6th grades.
 Our experiential approach to Jewish learning and living emphasizes openness, deep exploration and creativity.
 It meets on Saturday morning for grades 4th – 6th grade.

 For 4th – 6th grade students and their families, Makom Shabbaton is a special, monthly full-family program meant to build community, create meaningful family time, and provide chances for parents to recharge and reconnect.
 Children in Kindergarten – 3rd grade come together in youth groups, creating positive social connections and having a raucous good time in their SAJ home.
 4th – 6th graders learn alongside their parents for 45 min, in small Mishpacha/family groups.
 Afterwards parents learn with Rabbi Lauren as a group, 4th – 6th graders learn in their chosen specialty (Ex: Midrash art, Song Writing, Spoken Word, Circus, Story blogging).
+7th grade families come together as a group for 45 minutes each month to learn with Rabbi Lauren and other SAJ leaders in preparation for your Bnei Mitzvah year.
+The 2nd half of the afternoon parents join with the rest of the parent community for adult education with Rabbi Lauren and other SAJ leaders, students gather for social time and camp-like learning activities.
 We end in ritual with a song-filled, educational havdallah.

 If you have questions about any of our programs or wonder which class would best be suited to your child, please call Tehilah Eisenstadt, our Director of Education and Family Engagement at 212-724-7000 x 15.
 If you are ready to enroll as a new family, please email email@example.com